stigok/tumblagramme/README.md

 - [ ] Delete unused session data, like the data saved when authenticating with OAuth
 - [ ] Ability to delete account
 - [ ] Replace character 'x' with caret icon from bootstrap in tagSelector
+- [ ] Logout link on out-of-app view

 ### Thoughts